wasifzaman182/Safety-Critical-Systems/README.md

     2. Do not engage in any form of harassment, including sexual harassment or bullying behaviour.
     3. Avoid causing harm to others, their property, reputation, or employment.
 Refrain from false or malicious actions, rumours, or any other verbal or physical abuse.

-### To strive to ensure this code is upheld by colleagues and co-workers.
+### To strive to ensure this code is held by colleagues and co-workers.
-    1. to support colleagues and co-workers in following this code of ethics, to strive to ensure the code is upheld, and to not retaliate against individuals reporting a violation.
+    1. to sport colleagues and co-workers in following this code of ethics, to strive to ensure the code is held, and to not retaliate against individuals reporting a violation.

 # Process for safety and reliability
     --> Ensuring safety and reliability in critical systems involves a systematic and rigorous process throughout the entire lifecycle of the system.